Skip to main content

 Think about that from a different angle.
 If someone offered you a financial product with a 51% failure rate - and failure meant the negative mark on your credit stayed for 7 years anyway - you'd probably walk away.
 But bankruptcy is framed as a safety net, so the failure rate gets minimized.

-Case Pattern We See at CuraDebt Our counselors regularly talk to people who filed Chapter 13 to stop a foreclosure, made payments faithfully for two or three years, then hit one unexpected expense - a medical bill, a car breakdown, a job that cut hours for three months - and got dismissed.
+Case Pattern We See at CuraDebt Our team regularly talks to people who filed Chapter 13 to stop a foreclosure, made payments faithfully for two or three years, then hit one unexpected expense - a medical bill, a car breakdown, a job that cut hours for three months - and got dismissed.
 Years of effort.
 Payments made.
 And a bankruptcy notation on their credit report with nothing discharged.
 It happens more than people realize.

 Why do Chapter 13 cases fail?
 The data is consistent: